Pylons/pyramid/docs/narr/models.rst

    directlyProvides(entry, IBlogEntry1)
    alsoProvides(entry, IBlogEntry2)

-See the :ref:`views_chapter` for more information about why providing models with an interface can be an interesting thing to do with regard to :term:`view` lookup.
+:func:`zope.interface.alsoProvides` will augment the set of interfaces directly provided by an instance instead of overwriting them like :func:`zope.interface.directlyProvides` does.

+For more information about how model interfaces can be used by view configuration, see :ref:`using_model_interfaces`.

 .. index::
    single: model graph